LKimS/shooter/mount_drives/setup.md

-Use lsblk -o NAME,FSTYPE,UUID to find out the UUIDs and filesystems of the partition you want to mount.
+Use `lsblk` -f to find out the UUIDs and filesystems of the partition you want to mount.

 make mount directory